 As a participant you will take the lead in solving “people puzzles” while you swing, jump, climb, lift, balance, rappel and belay yourself and your team through a series of activities of increasing difficulty.
 By the end of the weekend you will be amazed at how well you have overcome your fears and how confident you have become in your abilities.

 The Challenge is located at the Denver Boy Scout's high adventure training base, Camp Tahosa, at the foot of the Indian Peaks Wilderness Area.
 Approximately 20 miles west of Boulder, Colorado, the camp’s 300 acres of woodland sits at 9,000 feet in elevation.
 With comfortable sleeping arrangements, hearty meals prepared by the Challenge staff, and a weekend filled with challenges and fun, what more could you ask for?

-To check which sessions are available, please see the 2013 COPE Space Available Report.
+To check which sessions are available, please see the 2015 C.O.P.E.
+Space Available Report.

 Download the 2015 C.O.P..E. registration form.